hoangsvit/eplus.dev/cmd9uo7pt000f02ky7tm59ql1.md

    --branch-pattern='master'
 ```

-2. To review the new trigger, go to the **Cloud Build &gt; Triggers** page.
+2. To review the new trigger, go to the **Cloud Build > Triggers** page.

 3. In Cloud Shell, merge the branch to the main line and push to the remote repository:

 ```apache